|Fort Smith Metro||24%|

 How is Arkansas doing?

-In 2013, 30% of Arkansas residents had participated in a group of some kind during the past year, up 4 percentage points from 2008 but 5 points below the national level.
-Unlike the state, the national level has remained fairly constant since 2008.
+In 2017, 29% of Arkansas residents had participated in a group of some kind during the past year, up 3 percentage points from 2008 and similar to the level in 2013.
+The state group participation rate was slightly above the national level.
+Unlike the state, the national level dropped 8 points from 2013 to 2017,

 Notes about the data